 Lizard People took its inspiration from the pervasive conspiracy theory that the world is secretly run by lizard people who take over the bodies of important humans.
-It was the story of Shiv (Elliot Wood), a lizard seen as potentially harbouring sympathies for humans and so he was tasked with embodying Elon Musk to see where his loyalties lie.
+It was the story of Shiv (Elliot Wood), a lizard seen as potentially harbouring sympathies for humans and so they was tasked with embodying Elon Musk to see where their loyalties lie.

 Laura McKenzie’s script took the clever idea of a human-loving lizard and brought it to life with an entertaining misadventure that combined witty writing and satire, as well as a couple of Ballarat bogan housemates.
 As funny as the show was, there was always the underlying message that a lot of the crazy behaviour on display was not too far from the real world in which we live.